shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 In the first phase chef needs to be bootstrapped.

-Currently I store my recipies on Dropbox.
+I store my cookbooks on Dropbox.
 So after installing the OS (manually), I download and install Dropbox.

-After it has synced I run bootstrap.sh :
+After the sync is done I run bootstrap.sh :

 {% codeblock bootstrap.sh %}
 #!/bin/sh